SAIL-Virginia-Tech-CS/sail-virginia-tech-cs.github.io/_pages/home.md

     <div class='rho-profile-header-text'>
     <h2>About Me</h2>

     <p>I'm an Assistant Professor of Computer Science at Virginia Tech, where I lead the <a href='/sail'>SAIL (Society + AI & Language) Lab</a>.
 My research lies at the intersection of Natural Language Processing (NLP) and Human-Computer Interaction (HCI).
-My work aims to advance Computational Social Science (CSS) by using computational linguistics to better understand how AI-mediated systems impact interactions across people and machines.</p>
+My work aims to advance Computational Social Science (CSS) by using computational linguistics to better understand how AI-mediated systems impact interactions across people and machines. asldkf</p>

     </div>
 </div>